 He lived in Mexico on a beach with his wife.

-The second best sales guy made over $1 million a year.
+The second-best salesperson made over $1 million a year.

 That’s why sales is one of the best jobs for recent graduates who want to earn 6 figures or more.

-These will be larger deals, so more potential money in YOUR pocket.
+In these positions, you’ll be closing larger deals, which means more potential money in YOUR pocket.

-Business people are also typically more reasonable when you’re trying to sell to them.
+Other business people are also typically more reasonable when you’re trying to sell to them, versus regular people/consumers.

-If you do get into B2B sales, the typical base salary will be around $35-65K, and there should be a commission structure too.
+If you go into B2B sales, the typical base salary will be around $35-65K, and there should be a commission structure too.

 There are definitely some scams out there, and they’ll often pay no base salary.